Types of Scleroderma

 - Telangiectasia: Associated with tiny red spots on the face and hands caused by the swelling of small blood vessels.

 In more severe cases of systemic scleroderma, organ involvement may include:

 - Lungs: Fibrosis can stiffen lung tissue, making it harder to breathe and leading to low oxygen levels, causing fatigue and shortness of breath, and to pulmonary hypertension (high blood pressure in the lungs), which can cause congestive heart failure.
 Lung dysfunction is the leading cause of death in systemic scleroderma.

 - Kidney: Scleroderma can cause acute renal crisis that can be life-threatening.
 It can also cause hypertension and chronic renal dysfunction.

 - Heart: Less common, and more likely to occur after several years, heart involvement can lead to heart palpitations and congestive heart failure.

-Complications associated with systemic scleroderma that may also be associated with other disorders include:
+Complications associated with systemic scleroderma that may also be associated with other disorders and present with overlapping clinical features include:

 - Carpal tunnel syndrome

 Localized scleroderma, also known as morphea, is characterized by the deposition of excessive collagen in the skin, causing one or many patches or lines of thickened, hardened skin.
 The skin may be reddened or white with purplish borders.
 In some cases, large areas of the skin may have patterns of hypo- and hyper-pigmentation.
 Morphea lacks some of the characteristics seen in the systemic form, such as sclerodactyly, Raynaud phenomenon, fingernail changes, telangiectasia, and organ involvement.